MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

      1. Under Monitoring, certificate reporting isn't available for **Device Owner** SCEP certificate profiles.
      1. You can't use Intune to revoke certificates that were provisioned by SCEP certificate profiles for **Device Owners**.
 You can manage revocation through an external process or directly with the certification authority.
      1. SCEP certificate profiles are supported for Wi-Fi network configuration.
-VPN configuration profile support is not available.
-A future update may include support for VPN configuration profiles.
+VPN configuration profile support isn't available.
+A future update might include support for VPN configuration profiles.
-     1. The following 3 variables are not available for use on Android (AOSP) SCEP certificate profiles.
+     1. The following variables aren't available for use on Android (AOSP) SCEP certificate profiles.
 Support for these variables will come in a future update.
         - onPremisesSamAccountName
         - OnPrem_Distinguished_Name
         - Department